 - No. This desired salary expectations question is applicable to all levels.
 Including CEOs, CFOs, senior managers and engineers.
 Also executives, auditors, analysts, tellers, buyers, drivers and welders.
 In addition to mechanics, planners, sales reps, accountants and entry level positions.

-- Also it is applicable to all fields and for women and men.
+- Also it is applicable to all fields and applicable to women and men.

 Delay answering what is your expected salary question

-- If your expected salary is less than their budget, you may miss out on a higher salary.
+- If your salary expectations are less than their budget, you may miss out on a higher salary.

 - And if your salary expectations are higher than their budget, they may eliminate you.

 - In online job applications, they ask what are your salary expectations.
 Try to avoid giving a figure.

-- At the interview, salary expectations usually come up.
+- At the interview, what are your salary expectations usually come up.
 Indicate that you are negotiable.
 This question is asked at face to face interviews, virtual interviews, video interviews and phone interviews.
 Due to the coronavirus COVID-19 pandemic, virtual interviews and video interviews are the norm now.
 Also see COVID-19 virtual interview tips and COVID-19 job search tips.

 - Let the employer decide to hire you first.
 As you will be in a better position to negotiate.
 Then discuss desired salary.

 - However, the employer may ask you a second time.
 Say something like: “career path is most important to me”.
-But this does not mean that the salary is not.
+But this does not mean that the salary is not important to you.

 - If the employer asks for a third time, then it is best to give a $ figure.